The Hub (Agents of S.H.I.E.L.D.): Casting

 In October 2013, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was also revealed that Maximiliano Hernández would reprise his role of Jasper Sitwell from the Marvel Cinematic Universe films Thor (2011) and The Avengers (2012), and the Marvel One-Shots The Consultant (2011) and Item 47 (2012), in the episode.
-Additionally, the episode's guest cast includes Charles Halford as Agent Shaw, Alison White as Marta, and Ilia Volok as Vladimi.
+Additionally, the episode's guest cast includes Charles Halford as Agent Shaw, Alison White as Marta, and Ilia Volok as Vladimir.
 Halford did not receive guest star credit in the episode.
 In November, Victoria Hand was also announced to be a guest character, with Saffron Burrows cast in the role.

 Filming

-Filming occurred from October 4 to October 15, 2013.
+Filming occurred from October 4 to 15, 2013.
 The interior of the Pacific Design Center was used to film scenes set at the Hub, while Hand's command center and some corridors were built as sets.
 The Russian compound was filmed at a power station in California.